argyleink/ScrollSnapExplainers/js-snapChanged/readme.md

 * out-of-flow-positined snap areas which may be within the scroll container's subtree in the DOM but not be within the scrollable overflow area of the scroll container,
 * scroll-margin; this is accounted for in the sample code above, but any future CSS property which affects scroll-snapping like scroll-margin does could render any existing snap-point calculating code incorrect.

+It's also worth noting that user-agents already handle all of this.

 ## Proposed Solution

-New events for scroll snap containers called `scrollsnapchange` and `scrollsnapchanging`. `scrollsnapchange` is dispatched when a new snap target has been snapped to. `scrollsnapchanging` is dispatched as soon as the UA has determined a new snap target during an ongoing scroll operation.
+We propose new JavaScript events for scroll snap containers called `scrollsnapchange` and `scrollsnapchanging`. `scrollsnapchange` is dispatched when a new snap target has been snapped to. `scrollsnapchanging` is dispatched as soon as the UA has determined a new snap target during an ongoing scroll operation.

 The `scrollsnapchanging` event fires while scrolling is happening, allowing the page to communicate to the user that their scrolling gesture has